SarwarSaif/CICD-Copilot/README.md

 - Upload and manage MOP files
 - Convert MOP files to executable pipelines with LangChain
-- Visualize pipeline steps and dependencies
+- Interactive pipeline visualization with drag-and-drop editing
 - Execute pipelines and track results
 - Share pipelines with team members
 - User authentication and authorization